nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_mouse/README.rst

 ********

 The sample uses the buttons on a development kit to simulate the movement of a mouse.
-The four buttons simulate movement to the left, upward, to the right, and downward, respectively.
+The four buttons simulate movement to the left, up, right, and down, respectively.
 Mouse clicks are not simulated.

 This sample exposes the HID GATT Service.
 It uses a report map for a generic mouse.

-You can also disable directed advertising feature by clearing the BT_DIRECTED_ADVERTISING flag in the application configuration.
+You can also disable the directed advertising feature by clearing the ``BT_DIRECTED_ADVERTISING`` flag in the application configuration.
-This feature is enabled by default and it changes the way in which advertising works in comparison to the other Bluetooth® Low Energy samples.
+This feature is enabled by default and it changes the way how advertising works in comparison to the other Bluetooth® Low Energy samples.
 When the device wants to advertise, it starts with high duty cycle directed advertising provided that it has bonding information.
-If the timeout occurs, then the device starts directed advertising to the next bonded peer.
+If the timeout occurs, the device starts directed advertising to the next bonded peer.
-If all bonding information is used and there is still no connection, then the regular advertising starts.
+If all bonding information is used and there is still no connection, the regular advertising starts.

 User interface
 **************

 Button 1:
-   Simulate moving the mouse pointer 5 pixels to the left.
+   Simulate moving the mouse pointer five pixels to the left.

    When pairing, press this button to confirm the passkey value that is printed on the COM listener to pair with the other device.

 Button 2:
-   Simulate moving the mouse pointer 5 pixels upward.
+   Simulate moving the mouse pointer five pixels up.

    When pairing, press this button to reject the passkey value that is printed on the COM listener to prevent pairing with the other device.

 Button 3:
-   Simulate moving the mouse pointer 5 pixels to the right.
+   Simulate moving the mouse pointer five pixels to the right.

 Button 4:
-   Simulate moving the mouse pointer 5 pixels downward.
+   Simulate moving the mouse pointer five pixels down.

 Configuration
 *************